 Mutation Screening of Cell Lines Derived From ADPKD Patients

-The Molecular Genetics and Proteomics Core offers mutation screening of the autosomal dominant polycystic kidney disease (ADPKD) genes and others to facilitate the use of PKD cells for research.
+The Molecular Genetics and Biomarker Core offers mutation screening of the autosomal dominant polycystic kidney disease (ADPKD) genes and others to facilitate the use of PKD cells for research.

 For a small number of samples, this service is usually done at no charge.

 - Samples are submitted as DNA or cell pellets from the cell lines.
 See DNA submission criteria.

 - The core specifically amplifies each exon and flanking intronic region of the PKD1 and PKD2 genes for Sanger sequence analysis.

 - The resulting sequence is screened for mutations, with each deviation from the reference sequence then evaluated to determine pathogenicity, as described in the ADPKD Mutation Database for the ADPKD cases.